Levels taught:Beginner, Intermediate, Advanced

 There is a saying, "A picture is worth a thousand words."
 So I sometimes play for them to show how some passages have to be played.
 Some of my students pick it up right away.
 Although I am classically oriented, I sometimes mix music from movies, TV shows and musicals for the lessons with classical genre depending on students' preference.
 I would like to share with students of all ages what I have learned as a music student, a professional and even as a person to systematically help develop their knowledge and skill as a piano player.

 I was born and raised in S. Korea.
 I studied piano performance at Cleveland Institute of Music and University of Iowa and hold DMA in piano performance and pedagogy from University of Iowa.
 Other than music I hold BS in Computer Science from State University of New York, Albany.
 I began to play the piano when I was six and won prizes from the local competitions sponsored by Daegu Board of Education and Dague Division of Korean Musicians Association.
-I performed in major cities in Korea, the US and Europe such as Seoul, Paris, Vienna, Cleveland and Philadelphia.
+I performed in major cities in Korea, the US and Europe such as Seoul, Paris, Vienna, Cleveland, Philadelphia and Boston area.
 I participated in The Joanna Hodges International Piano Competition during my last year at University of Iowa and was mentioned by the judges as a technically very good pianist.
 For additional studies I participated in Aspen Music School and Music Festival, Claude Elffere's Master Class (Paris, France), Mozarteum Summer School and Music Festival (Salzburg, Austria) and Vienna Music Seminar (Vienna, Austria).
-I was awarded scholarship when I attended Cleveland Inctitute of Music and Aspen Music School.
+I was awarded scholarship when I attended Cleveland Institute of Music and Aspen Music School.
 My teachers include Jinsook Kim, Donald Walker, Paul Schenly, Gabriel Chodos, Viktor Teuflmayr, Claude Elffere, Anne Epperson, and Vivian Hornik Weilestein.